Mantarus/grid-student-practice/backend/README.md

 First of all you need to install Docker on your computer.
 To be sure that you'll get the latest version you need to download this from official Docker repository.
-To do this y`ou need to add official Docker repository to APT.
+To do this you need to add official Docker repository to APT.

 Update existing package list:
 $ sudo apt Update